 WARNING: DO NOT use heat for drying articles that contain plastic, foam, sponge rubber, or similarly textured rubber materials.
-Drying in a heated basket (tumbler) may damage plastics or rubber and also may be a fire hazard.
+Drying in a heated basket (tumbler) may damage plastics or rubber and may be a fire hazard.

-7. A program should be established for the inspection and cleaning of lint in the heating unit area, exhaust duct work, and inside the dryer.
+7. A program should be established for the inspection and cleaning of lint in the heating unit area, exhaust ductwork, and inside the dryer.
 The frequency of inspection and cleaning can best be determined from experience at each location.

-WARNING: The collection of lint in the burner area and exhaust duct work can create a potential fire hazard.
+WARNING: The collection of lint in the burner area and exhaust ductwork can create a potential fire hazard.

-8. For personal safety, the dryer must be electrically grounded in accordance with local codes and/or the National Electric Code ANSI/NFPA NO. 70-LATEST EDITION.
+8. For personal safety, the dryer must be electrically grounded in accordance with local codes and/or the National Electrical Code ANSI/NFPA NO. 70-LATEST EDITION or in Canada, the Canadian Electrical Codes Parts 1 & 2 CSA C22.1-1990 or LATEST EDITION.